thehapax/lnurlpayserver/README.md

 godotenv -f .env ./lnurlpayserver
 ```

 ## Todo

 Write instructions on the following:
-- [ ] How to connect to a lightning backend
+- [ ] How to Setup a Shop to a lightning backend in the Web interface
 - [ ] How to create a template (which is like an item from the shop
 - [ ] How to define infinte advance and complex parameters
+- [ ] How to add items and generate an invoice
 - [ ] How to generate the API

 ## Troubleshooting

-SSL: If you want to run on localhost with no SSL, you'll need to append to the DATABASE_URL to disable ssl, example:
+- SSL: If you want to run on localhost with no SSL, you'll need to append to the DATABASE_URL to disable ssl, example:

 ```
  export DATABASE_URL=postgres://username:password@localhost:5432/lnurlpay?sslmode=disable
 ```

+- If you get a blank page when go to the web:
+  - First, check that the public directory is not empty
+  - If is empty, that means preact wasn't built so do `make public` to build it

 ## Known dependencies for this project: